 This definition had the unintended consequence of excluding certain hESCs which may otherwise be appropriate for Federal funding.
 For example, the current definition excludes hESCs from an embryo which fails to develop to the blastocyst stage.

-Therefore, the NIH proposes replacing the current definition of hESCs in Section II with the following: “For the purpose of these Guidelines, `human embryonic stem cells (hESCs)' are pluripotent cells that are derived from early stage human embryos, up to and including the blastocyst stage, are capable of dividing without differentiating for a prolonged period in culture, and are known to develop into cells and tissues of the three primary germ layers.”
+Therefore, the NIH proposes replacing the current definition of hESCs in Section II with the following: “For the purpose of these Guidelines, `human embryonic stem cells (hESCs)' are pluripotent cells that are derived from Start Printed Page 8086early stage human embryos, up to and including the blastocyst stage, are capable of dividing without differentiating for a prolonged period in culture, and are known to develop into cells and tissues of the three primary germ layers.”

 This proposed change in no way alters the rigorous ethical standards set forth in the Guidelines.

 Written comments on this proposed change must be received by NIH on or before March 25, 2010 in order to be considered.

 Public comments may be may be entered at: http://hescregapp.od.nih.gov/comments/add.htm.